johoule/pygame-platformer/README.md

     - A download link and a link to the GitHub repository.
     - Instructions for running the game which include stating the necessary version of Python and Pygame to install.
     - Basic instructions for play including screenshots.
-- Choose 1 feature of your game that you developed that incorporates code
+- Choose 1 feature of your game that you developed that incorporates code.
+Create a Google Doc in which you...
     - Explain what the feature added is and explain key features of your code that make it work.
+Be sure to discuss paramaters and returns of functions as well as any class variables that are used.
+(100-200 words)
-    - Discuss iterative development process for that feature.
+    - Discuss the development process for that feature.
+Explain how you incrementally achieved your goal and discuss any problems you had along the way as well as solutions to those problems.
+(100-200 words)
     - Create a short video (15-30 seconds) demonstrating that feature.
+You can save your video in Google Drive.
+Copy the link into your Doc and be sure that you set the sharing permissions on the video so that I can view it.